-If you’ve been seriously injured in a trucking accident, it is crucial to retain legal council immediately.
+If you’ve been seriously injured in a truck accident, it is crucial to retain legal counsel immediately.
 If you are in the Seattle, Washington area and would like to arrange a consultation with one of our truck accident attorneys, contact Wiener & Lambka today.
 We will gladly assess your case and explain the important aspects of trucking accident litigation.

 Automobiles are designed under Federal Motor Vehicle Standards to encounter like-size vehicles, not an 18-wheel truck.
 According to the National Highway Traffic Safety Administration, in 2004, a total of 5,190 people died (12 percent of all the traffic fatalities reported) and an additional 116,000 were injured in truck accidents.
 Common causes of trucking accidents include:

 If you’ve been involved in a serious truck accident, contact one of our Seattle trucking accident lawyers and set up a consultation.
 We will evaluate your case and answer any questions you may have.